AlecoPB/Wayqu-Early-Alarm-Model/README.md

 # Wayqu-Early-Alarm-Model

 ## Description
-This project aims to develop an early alarm model using the Wayqu framework.
-The model is designed to predict and alert users about specific events or conditions based on the provided data.
+Wayqu! as a project aims to be able to predict, with a decent time margin, water-related disasters, like mudsiles and landslides.

 ## Folder Structure
 - **.vscode/**: Contains Visual Studio Code configuration files.